What to do if your dog is stung by a bee or wasp

 When is a bee or wasp sting more dangerous?

-Contact your vet immediately if you’re worried your dog has been stung and it could be dangerous.
+Contact your vet immediately if you’re worried your dog has been stung and it could be more serious.

 Signs your dog might be having an allergic reaction